Aubay-Data-AI/calista/docs/getting_started.rst

 Snowflake
 ^^^^^^^^^

-As this engine is developed in Snowpark, before computing a diagnostic, a configuration must be defined to connect to the Snowflake data warehouse.
+As this engine is developed in Snowpark, before computing a rule, a configuration must be defined to connect to the Snowflake data warehouse.
 Snowflake is a cloud-based data warehousing platform designed for storing, processing, and analyzing large volumes of data.
 It offers a scalable and elastic architecture, allowing users to efficiently manage data across multiple clouds.

 Install Calista with the snowflake engine: